mitnk/cicada/docs/envs.md

 ## CICADA_LOG_FILE

-Cicada write some logs into this file.
-It's raraly useful.
-If it not set, there won't be any logs be written.
+Cicada writes some logs into this file.
+It's rarely useful.
+If it is not set, there won't be any logs be written.

 default: `""` (empty)

 ## CICADA_GITBR_MAX_LEN

-Cicada make git branch name shorter based on this value when showing it in prompt.
+Cicada makes git branch name shorter based on this value when showing it in prompt.

 default: 32